home-assistant/home-assistant.io/source/_integrations/twilio.markdown

 ---
-title: "Twilio"
+title: Twilio
-description: "Instructions on how to add Twilio notifications to Home Assistant."
+description: Instructions on how to add Twilio notifications to Home Assistant.
 logo: twilio.png
 ha_category:
   - Hub
-ha_release: "0.40"
+ha_release: '0.40'
 ---

 The `twilio` integration enables the sending of notifications via SMS and the creation of calls with [Twilio](https://twilio.com).